-Arterial thrombosis or acute limb ischemia, is a blood clot formed in an artery.
-As a result it could be very serious as it can stop blood reaching important organs.
+Arterial thrombosis (Blood clot) or acute limb ischemia is a blood clot formed in an artery.
+As a result, it could be very serious as it can stop blood from reaching important organs.
 This sudden loss of blood flow may result in organ death, such as a kidney or a limb.

 Arterial Thrombosis can occur in your legs (peripheral arteries).
-Sometimes, they happen in your brain, where they can lead to stroke.
+Sometimes, they happen in your brain, which can lead to stroke.
 They could also form in your heart, where they can cause a heart attack.

-Time is very important in this condition, as cells start to die within 6 hours of malperfusion and so the patient should seek emergent medical attention to save the affected organs.
+Time is cruicial in this condition, as cells start to die within 6 hours of mal-perfusion and so the patient should seek emergent medical attention to save the affected organs.
 Contact your nearest emergency department or contact us if you suspect this condition.

-- Surgical Thrombectomy; where the thrombus is removed by a small opening in the artery.
-As a result the blood flow returns immediately it is good for very acute cases, it has the lowest cost but needs longer recovery time.
+Surgical Thrombectomy; where the thrombus is removed through a small opening in the artery.
+As a result, the blood flow returns immediately.
+This method is good for very acute cases, it has the lowest cost but needs a longer recovery time.

-- Endovascular thrombolysis; where a clot busting drug is delivered inside the thrombus via a catheter.
+Endovascular thrombolysis; is where a clot-busting drug is delivered inside the thrombus via a catheter.
 This is used for sub-acute thrombosis as it takes longer duration and higher cost.

-- Endovascular Mechanical Thrombectomy; where a device is inserted into the artery through a needle hole and the thrombus is broken and removed.
+Endovascular Mechanical Thrombectomy; where a device is inserted into the artery through a needle hole and the thrombus is broken and removed.
 Angio-jet Device is one of the most commonly used methods.
-This allow a quick removal of the thrombus, lower cost and faster recovery
+This allows quick removal of the thrombus, lower cost, and faster recovery.